DimitriosSakkas/backend-customers/README.md

 ## Descripton
 The application exposes 3 endpoints.
-- The first endpoint is for authorizing a customer with  a valid JWT token after validation his credential, e.g., *localhost:8080/authenticate*
+- The first endpoint is for authorizing a customer with a 7 days valid JWT token after validation his credential, e.g., *localhost:8080/authenticate*.
 - The second endpoint is for updating and retrieving customer's data.
-By sending JWT token it is specified which customer' data has to be updated, e.g., *localhost:8080/update*
+The access token defines whose customer' data will be updates.
+The new data are included in request body. , e.g., *localhost:8080/update*
 - The third endpoint is for retrieving 3 customers ordered by date of birth in ascending order, e.g., *localhost:8080/customers*